mvolkmann/blog/src/dart.md

   click the lightbulb icon or open the Command Palette, and select "Import library ...".

+  This extension provides many command palette entries including "Dart: Add Dependency" and "Dart: Add Dev Dependency".
+  These prompt for a pub.dev library name, update the `pubspec.yaml` file, and download the library.

 - {% aTargetBlank
   "https://marketplace.visualstudio.com/items?itemName=BendixMa.dart-data-class-generator",
   "Dart Data Class Generator" %}